Poria Cocos - The vital mushroom to strengthen the center

 Because of its multiple positive effects on human health, this peculiar mushroom belongs to the group of vital mushrooms.
 In appearance, the dense mycelium of Poria Cocos resembles a coconut.
 Experts especially appreciate its soothing properties on the stomach and heart, as well as its use for general strengthening.
 The possible applications range from nervous complaints to digestive problems.

 Learn here why the Poria Cocos is so valuable and how it can also support your health.

 Until now, the Poria Cocos is rather unknown in Europe, despite its many positive influences on health.
 This is probably due in part to the fact that it is not native here.
 In areas where it grows in the wild, it has sometimes been known for over 2000 years and is highly valued both as a vital mushroom and as a complementary ingredient in the kitchen.

 The vital mushroom from East Asia

-For example, Traditional Chinese Medicine (TCM) has used it for many centuries as a tonic that promotes vitality and well-being.
+Traditional Chinese Medicine (TCM), for example, has been using it for many centuries as a tonic that promotes vitality and well-being.
 The vital mushroom is also said to promote the harmonious flow of vital juices, which allows a high quality of life into old age.

 TCM likes to combine the Poria Cocos or the “Fu Ling” with medicinal herbs.
 In China, moreover, since the 1970s, there is also a traditional medicine made from the medicinal mushroom.
-The polysaccharides dissolved in it are said to support the therapy of various types of cancer, alleviate the symptoms of hepatitis B, and promote the recovery process in a variety of other diseases.
+The polysaccharides dissolved in it are said to support the treatment of various types of cancer, alleviate the symptoms of hepatitis B and promote the recovery process in a variety of other diseases.